Open (Kwon Eun-bi EP): Composition

-Promotions and music video
+Promotion

 To promote the album, Woollim Entertainment released several concept photos and lyrics photos for each of the album's tracks.
 The singer also opened her official SNS accounts on Twitter, Instagram, YouTube and V Live.
 Track teasers for each song from the album were then released through the artist's official YouTube channel.
 Woollim Entertainment also announced that Eunbi would be holding online video fansigns and an album showcase through her V Live channel on August 24.
 A music video teaser for the lead single "Door" was released on August 22.
 The music video for "Door" was released on August 24 along with the EP.
 Eunbi held a showcase for the album on the day of its release where she performed three tracks from the album; "Door", "Blue Eyes" and "Eternity".
 The singer also made her debut stage on M!
 Countdown on August 26 where she performed the lead single "Door".
 She then continued to promote the song on several music programs in South Korea such as Music Bank, Show!
 Music Core, Inkigayo, The Show and Show Champion.
 She also appeared on various radio shows to promote the album such as Kim Shin Young's Noon Song of Hope and Wendy's Young Street.